Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

-\begin{rem} The original definition of wall spaces involves nontrivial partitions by two subsets rather than subsets of $V$.
-There are several minor nuances with the definition used here: \begin{enumerate} \item we allow $\emptyset$ and $V$ among the halfspaces; \item we allow multiple halfspaces in the sense that $i\mapsto W_i$ is not required to be injective (although clearly, each halfspace occurs with finite multiplicity, except possibly $\emptyset$ and $V$); \item we use an explicit $G$-structure on the indexing family of the walling, rather than considering a subset of the power set (as in the original definition) or a discrete integral measure on the power set (as in \cite{CSV}). \item we consider subsets (that is, half-spaces, as in \cite{CSV}) rather than partitions into two subsets (as in the original definition).
+\begin{rem} There are several nuances between the original definition of wall spaces and the definition used here: \begin{enumerate} \item we allow $\emptyset$ and $V$ among the halfspaces; \item we allow multiple halfspaces in the sense that $i\mapsto W_i$ is not required to be injective (although clearly, each halfspace occurs with finite multiplicity, except possibly $\emptyset$ and $V$); \item we use an explicit $G$-structure on the indexing family of the walling, rather than considering a subset of the power set (as in the original definition) or a discrete integral measure on the power set (as in \cite{CSV}). \item we consider subsets (that is, half-spaces, as in \cite{CSV}) rather than partitions into two subsets (as in the original definition).
 Unlike in \cite{NRo,HrWi}, we do not assume stability under complementation. \end{enumerate} Among those nuances, the most essential is probably the one in (\ref{no2}).
 The necessity of considering half-spaces rather than partitions was observed in many places, including \cite{HrWi, CSV}.
-The construction of \cite{CSVa,CSV}, which maps a walling (or a measured walling) on a group $\Gamma$ to a walling on the wreath product $A\wr\Gamma$, is very far from symmetric with respect to complementation!
-(For instance, it maps the walling by singletons to a bounded walling, but not maps the walling by co-singletons to an unbounded walling as soon as $\Gamma$ is infinite.) \end{rem}
+The construction of \cite{CSVa,CSV} (see \S\ref{s_wp}), which maps a walling (or a measured walling) on a group $\Gamma$ to a walling on the wreath product $A\wr\Gamma$, is very far from symmetric with respect to complementation!
+(For instance, it maps the walling by singletons to a bounded walling, but maps the walling by co-singletons to an unbounded walling as soon as $\Gamma$ is infinite.) \end{rem}

 \begin{rem} A variant of the above notion of walling is when the halfspaces are self-indexed.
 Here, this corresponds to the assumption that the family of halfspaces is $x\mapsto W_x$ is injective.
-This condition is pretty unnatural, although easier at first sight.
+Although easier at first sight, this condition is pretty unnatural; for instance, it prevents the use of pullbacks by non-surjective maps.
 Also, it does not seriously change the definitions.
-For instance, if $G$ is finitely generated, then for any $G$-invariant walling on $G$, the multiplicity of any halfspace is actually bounded (see Corollary \ref{finw}), so removing redundant halfspaces preserves, for instance, the properness of the wall distance. \end{rem}
+For example, if $G$ is finitely generated, then for any $G$-invariant walling on $G$, the multiplicity of any halfspace is actually bounded (see Corollary \ref{finw}), so removing redundant halfspaces preserves, for instance, the properness of the wall distance.
+See also Remark \ref{r_wa}. \end{rem}

 Let us provide a topological version of Proposition \ref{can_bij}.
 Let $G$ be a topological group.
 A continuous discrete $G$-set is a $G$-set in which all pointwise stabilizers $G_x$, $x\in X$, are open subgroups of $G$.
 We call {\em topological} commensurated subset of $X$ a commensurated subset $A$ whose global stabilizer is open in $G$, or equivalently if the cardinal definite function $\ell_A$ is continuous.
 We will see in Lemma \ref{autcon2} that if $G$ is locally compact, then any commensurated subset of $X$ is actually a topological commensurated subsets, but this is not true for an arbitrary topological group.